olcf-tutorials/HIP_from_scratch/0_vectoradd/README.md

 far away from each other because the wavefront will have to do multiple serialized memory accesses so that all the threads in the wavefront can get the data they need.
-Because of the lockstep nature, the entire wavefront is being held up waiting on threads to get their data.If you write your kernel such that adjacent threads access adjacent pieces of memory, you reduce the number of memory accesses and speed up the kernel.
+Because of the lockstep nature, the entire wavefront is being held up waiting on threads to get their data.
+If you write your kernel such that adjacent threads access adjacent pieces of memory, you utilize the cache better.
+This reduces the number of memory accesses and speed up the kernel.
+This is called memory coalescing and is an important consideration for fast GPU code.

 ### Grid